 1. United States Golf Association (USGA) Rules of Golf and posted local rules will govern play at all times.

 2. All players must pay the appropriate fees and be registered with the pro shop before playing any part of the golf course.

 3. Practicing anywhere on the golf course at any time is prohibited.
-Players must use the designated areas for practice.
+Players must only use the designated areas for practice.

 4. Junior golfers, under the age of thirteen (13) years, may play on the golf course only when accompanied by an adult.
 See included junior golf age policy and BREC Li’l Chipper Program for further information.